-Before such a device is implanted, it’s important to know ahead of time that it is going to relieve the patient’s pain.
+Before such a device is implanted, it’s important to know the chances for pain relief.
 Since there are so many causes of back pain, and so many different ways in which patients respond to treatment, doctors perform a “spinal cord stimulator trial” for 5-10 days.
 This trial helps the doctor determine whether or not spinal cord stimulation will work for a specific patient.

-In the trial, the doctor implants temporary wires near the spinal cord that contains nerves that are involved in pain signaling.
+In the trial, the doctor implants temporary wires near the spinal cord in the location that contains the nerves involved in signaling pain.
 These wires are attached to an external stimulator device that responds to a handheld stimulator control.
-For the next 5 to 10 days, the patient is able to control the device, causing it to send out low-level electrical signals to the nerves when pain is experienced.
+For the next 5 to 10 days the patient is able to control the device, causing it to send out low-level electrical signals to the nerves when pain is experienced.
 A trial is considered successful when there is at least a 50% reduction in pain and improvement in physical functioning.

-If the trial is successful, your doctor will then implant a long-term device in the patient.
+If the trial is successful, the doctor will implant a long-term device in the patient.
 This device is able to be charged through the skin.
 Regular follow up appointments will be needed.
 The device should last for several years before a battery replacement is needed.